Pu-Anlai/base16-builder-python/README.rst

 Inject
 ^^^^^^
 This operation provides an easier way to quickly insert a specific colorscheme into one or more config files.
+It accepts two parameters:

+* :code:`-s/--scheme` specifies the scheme you wish to injected

+  This argument must be specified as a path to a yaml scheme file.

+* :code:`-f/--file` specifies the file(s) into which you wish the scheme to be inserted

+  Can be specified more than once.
+Each argument must be specified as a path to a config file that features proper injection markers (see below).

-You need to prepare your configuration files so that the script knows where to insert the colorscheme.
+You will need to prepare your configuration files so that the script knows where to insert the colorscheme.
 This is done by including two lines in the file
 ::

     # %%base16_template: TEMPLATE_NAME##SUBTEMPLATE_NAME %%